Superjisan/qr-squared-rest-api/README.md

 #### .env file

-Since this boilerplate project is using PostgreSQL, you have to install it for your machine and get a database up and running.
-You find everything for the set up over here: [Setup PostgreSQL with Sequelize in Express Tutorial](https://www.robinwieruch.de/postgres-express-setup-tutorial).
 After you have created a database and a database user, you can fill out the environment variables in the *server/.env* file.

 ```
 #
 DATABASE_URL=postgres://db_user:db_password@url:5432/qr-squared

-SECRET=asdlplplfwfwefwekwself.2342.dawasdq
+SECRET=boomshakalaka
 ```

 The `SECRET` is just a random string for your authentication.
 Keep all these information secure by adding the *.env* file to your *.gitignore* file.
 No third-party should have access to this information.